-Chicago Criminal Defense & Personal Injury LawyerExperienced Chicago Personal Injury Lawyer and Criminal Defense Attorney Fighting for Your Rights
+Chicago Criminal Defense & Personal Injury LawyerExperienced Chicago Criminal Defense Attorney and Personal Injury Lawyer Fighting for Your Rights

 Accident victims face daunting challenges when they are seeking to put their lives back together after suffering serious injuries.
 It is important for them to enlist a knowledgeable attorney to advocate for their right to compensation from those who have harmed them.
 Dedicated to representing defendants and victims in Chicago and nationwide, personal injury lawyer and criminal law attorney Joel Gould has accumulated over 30 years of legal experience and success.
 He has personally handled over 1,000 cases and more than 400 trials.
 He is ready to provide the compassionate and comprehensive representation that you need, having secured millions of dollars in compensation for his clients and their families in personal injury, medical malpractice, and workers’ compensation cases.
 Joel Gould works closely with some of the top personal injury trial attorneys in Illinois - and from around the country - to provide clients with a legal team that has a proven record of success.